anthony-atkinson/Flowdock-Utilities/README.md

 # Flowdock Utilities/Notifier

 This project was built to provide features that were missing when migrating from Skype to Flowdock.
-The following features that were missing from Skype have been implemented:
+The following features that were in Skype that are missing from Flowdock have been implemented:

 * Notifying you if certain keywords were said in one or more flows.
 This is complete with a notification and a sound (that can be enabled or disabled)